-Do Africans own it, and secondly are they are conscious Africans?.
+Do Africans own it, and secondly, are they conscious Africans?
 If you are unclear about what/who an African is, then you are in a bad space.
 If you are unclear about what conscious means then you are probably beyond help.
 It has to be like this because we are not at the start of the modern era, we are in the era of globalization where cultures vie for dominance and if most of us want to still be asleep in a world wide awake then let the sleepers continue to sleep in their confusion.
 Because no one is waiting for Africans to figure out identity and ownership.
-And we really do not need to waste time talking about this too much.
-With your own eyes you see the quality, you see the consciousness–then buy.
+And we do not need to waste time talking about this too much.
+If, with your own eyes you see the quality, you see the consciousness–then buy.

 |↑1||Even if these exact stats are wrong, they clearly are not wrong about showing there is an epic problem|

 |↑2||reply: People ask who owns Ocacia.
 Its seems African people doubt their own ability so much that some struggle to think that Africans can create an online business at the level of Ocacia.
 But if you really worried about who owns Ocacia it is explained on the site. (but did the people with this concern visit the site? or care to privately email us? ).
 Next thing someone said they were worried that their money spent buying African clothes might not be going to Africans.
 Hold up!
 All this week they have been spending money on things that no African owns–why not raise this criterion then?
 Black Panther film made millions from Africans, why was this criteria not raised when they supported it?
 I mean it is an African story but all the profits are not in any African account.
 Most clothes on the market are made by Chinese, most people who are concerned about our owners ancestry wear 100% clothes that are NOT owned by Africans–so why now the deep investigation after we said we were 100% African owned?
 ‘Just another way to tear down and create distrust|